 At the core of debate is answering the question “who’s at fault in the event of a collision?”

 That aside, the video offers an inspiring and encouraging insight into what autonomous technology may one day deliver.

-To find out what other future ideas Toyota is looking into it, check out the Toyota online Magazine as it peers into the future of commuting.
+To find out what other future ideas Toyota is looking into, check out the Toyota Magazine as it peers into the future of commuting.

 Details in this article were correct at the time of publication.